bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## You

-What do you care about?
+### What do you care about?

+₿) Bitcoin!
+And blockchain technology in general, as a means of solving coordination problems without having trusted authorities as a point of failure.

-What do you know about?
+### What do you know about?

+₿) Cryptocurrencies in general, the general structure of blockchain protocols, and the different blockchain products currently available to the public.

-What decisions do you face?
+### What decisions do you face?

+₿) Choosing which product or project to invest or participate in within the space of blockchain projects is kind of fraught.
+If I buy bitcoin, am I just buying the oldest and least developed of the available protocols?
+If I buy an alt, am I just buying bitcoin with higher volatility?
+Measuring relative correlation brings valuable information to bear on this question.

 ## Seven templates